rutgerklamer/Rugine/README.md

-RUEngine
+Rugine
 ====

-RUEngine is a framework using the rendering system of openGL.
+Rugine is a framework using the rendering system of openGL.

 Compiling
 ---------